Marcello-Sega/namd/lib/replica/README.txt

 This directory contains Tcl scripts that implement replica exchange for NAMD, using a Tcl server and socket connections to drive a separate NAMD process for every replica used in the simulation.
+Replica exchanges and energies are recorded in the potenergy.dat, realtemp.dat, and targtemp.dat files written in the output directory.
-There is also a script to load the output into VMD and color each frame according to target temperature.
+These can be viewed with, e.g., "xmgrace -nxy ....potenergy.dat" There is also a script to load the output into VMD and color each frame according to target temperature.
 An example simulation folds a 66-atom model of a deca-alanine helix in about 10 ns.